-Table Name Base Inforn nation Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Mid-point Net Capital Expenditure Gross Up Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2020 Negative residual value BoP Reference: 4.1.b Estimate Expert Engineering Report date Inflation rate: SGSPAA internal 2020 budgeted CPI Discount rate: 5 year average rate for 15 year Australian Government Negative residual value is calculated as: $PV(Decommissioning)t = C{T_E} \times \frac{(1+i)^{T_D-T_E}}{(1+r)^{T_D-t}}$ Where: $ C{T_E} \text{ is the estimated cost of decommissioning in dollars as at time } T_E $ $ T_D \text{ is the expected year of decommissioning } $ Negative residual value is interpreted as the current value of the forecast decommissioning cost that EGP will pay when the pipeline is removed from service in the future.
+Table Name Base Inform nation Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Mid-point Net Capital Expenditure Gross Up Capex additions and disposals for each year are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
+Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) ^{0.5} The Rate of Return percentage input calculation methodology is further explained below (refer to 'Table 4.1: Recovered capital method - pipeline assets - Rate of Return' item).
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2021 Negative residual value BoP Reference: 4.1.b Estimate Expert Engineering Report Inflation rate: SGSPAA internal 2021 budgeted CPI Discount rate: 5 year average rate for 15 year Australian Government Negative residual value is calculated as: $PV(Decommissioning)t = C{T_E} \times \frac{(1+i)^{T_D-T_E}}{(1+r)^{T_D-t}}$ Where: $C{T_E} \text{ is the estimated cost of decommissioning in dollars as at time } T_E$ $T_D \text{ is the expected year of decommissioning}$ $i \text{ is the estimated inflation rate}$ $r \text{ is the estimated discount rate}$ $t \text{ is the year of the estimate}$ Negative residual value is interpreted as the present value of the forecast decommissioning cost that EGP will pay when the pipeline is removed from service in the future.
 The expert engineering report is a reasonable basis for estimating the

-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Securities (AGS) bonds Phasing of Negative Residual value The year 1 value of the decommissioning cost was reported in year 1.
-The cost of debt incremental was then reported for each subsequent year. cost to decommission the pipeline.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Securities (AGS) bonds An expert Engineering report is the basis for estimating the decommissioning cost (C{T_E}).
+Phasing of Negative Residual value The year 1 value of the decommissioning cost was reported in year 1.
+The cost of debt incremental was then reported for each subsequent year until 2020.
+In 2021 the increment is calculated as the difference in total negative residual value between 2020 and 2021. cost to decommission the pipeline.
 The 5 year average of the 15 year AGS bonds are appropriate to estimate rate of return for present value calculation purposes.
 Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1999 - 2002 Additions BoP Reference: 4.1.c Estimate - due to Taxable supply and GST free split Statutory accounts, Statement of Cash Flows: Duke Energy NSW Gas Holdings (consolidated entity) Extracted the following item from the Statement of Cash Flows: Cash flows from investing activities; Cash paid for purchase of property, plant and equipment.
 Note: The GMR fixed asset reporting data was used to split out shared asset additions from other Capex Additions.
 Refer to the GMR fixed asset BoP for further details.
 After 1 July 2000, assumed cash flows from investing activities and cash paid for purchase of property, plant and equipment included 10% GST on taxable supplies.
 Assume an even pattern of capex spending in 2000.
-The taxable supply and GST free Capex split was estimated as 96.1% and 3.9% respectively.
-This split was calculated based